 - Coat the Bread: Dip each slice of bread into the batter one at a time and allow the bread to soak in the batter for 15-20 second on each side.

-- Cook: Place the slices on the griddle, flip when they get golden.
+- Cook: Cook about 1–2 minutes per side until golden.
 Serve with syrup, fresh berries and powdered sugar!

 French Toast FAQs